i-timur/annotate-microdata/README.md

-Various texts may have similar semantic meanings, so for situations where the user already knows that certain classes have a high level of semantic similarity with other classes, or when the classification of a specific class is not required for other reasons.
+Various texts may have similar semantic meanings, so for situations where the user already knows that certain classes have a high level of semantic similarity with other classes, or when the classification of a specific class is not required for other reasons, use this flag
-This option can be useful in such cases.

 The confusion matrix below can give you the insight of the usage of this flag: